Gloria Molina Grand Park has a new landmark on the way…

 The results are in!
-L.A. has chosen the design to make A COOLER GRAND PARK.
+L.A. has chosen the design to make A COOLER Gloria Molina Grand Park.
 Soon, Paper Airplane will soar over Olive Court.
-Artists Elenita Torres and Dean Sherriff have created a whimsical vision, inspired by both Grand Park and the Downtown landmarks that surround it.
+Artists Elenita Torres and Dean Sherriff have created a whimsical vision, inspired by both Gloria Molina Grand Park and the Downtown landmarks that surround it.
 This project has been made possible by the Goldhirsh Foundation’s MyLA2050 Grants Challenge, which sought creative and innovative solutions to shape a better Los Angeles.
-The grant received by The Music Center will make it possible for Grand Park visitors to enhance their enjoyment and comfort by gaining much-needed UV protection, while increasing the park’s potential as the site for performances, exhibitions and festivals.
+The grant received by The Music Center will make it possible for Gloria Molina Grand Park visitors to enhance their enjoyment and comfort by gaining much-needed UV protection, while increasing the park’s potential as the site for performances, exhibitions and festivals.
 Paper Airplane will be featured in the park for two years.

 The artists chose white as the main color for the planes to provide a neutral palette that would complement the surrounding garden landscape, add an element of elegance and symbolize peace.